-Once we get beyond the giddy excitement of new year’s resolutions and setting goals and the reality of winter and real life sets in.
+Once we get beyond the giddy excitement of new year’s resolutions and setting goals.
+Then the reality of real life sets in.
 And it can often feel as if we’ll never reach those goals.
-What adds to the frustration of that is realizing that not only have the winter blues set in, but we’re burned out.
-That’s why it’s important to be reminded that you can pursue your goals, reclaim that new year’s excitement, and still learn how to recover from feeling burned out.
+And then, we roll around to the end of the year and we wonder what happened to our goals.
+What adds to the frustration of that is realizing that not only have the winter blues threatening to settle in again, but we’re burned out.
+That’s why it’s important to be reminded that you can pursue your goals and still learn how to recover from feeling burned out.

 What you have to be willing to do is to return to the basics of self care.
 And soon you’ll discover that not only will you be on the path to recovering from feeling burned out.
 You’ll discover you have the zest – and energy – to pursue your goals with gusto.

 Want to know how to recover from feeling burned out?

 Here’s six of my (seemingly simple) (yet powerful) tips.

 One – You Need to Watch Your Mouth (and Thoughts)

 Want to know one of the causes of feeling burned out?
 Thinking about feeling burned out.
 What makes it even worse is complaining about feeling burned out.
 Constantly.
 It’s as if you’re taking your overwhelmed, negative thoughts and not only breathing life into them.
 You’re giving them legs!

 So, one of the keys to learning how to recover from feeling burned out is to shift your thoughts.
 Yes, allow yourself to acknowledge that you’re feeling stressed or overwhelmed in the moment, and then shift your thoughts to a solution rather than the problem.
 (Complaining is ALL about focusing on the problem!)